 - check your fuses and trip switches - then check if your neighbours are without power

 - leave your fridge/ freezer switched on with the door shut to maintain a low temperature

 - check that other electrical appliances and machinery are switched off at the wall

 - preferably use a torch, oil or gas lamp as a source of light rather than candles

 - if you must use naked flames, take extra care and make certain that they are put out before you go to bed

 - check on elderly or vulnerable neighbours in your area to make sure they are okay

 - if you are using a generator, be careful where you site it in case of carbon monoxide poisoning

-In the event of difficulties with the water and sewerage, you will get the most up-to-date information on areas experiencing disruption on the NI Water website.
-This includes a full postcode search facility for customers.
+If there are difficulties with water and sewerage, you will get the most up-to-date information on areas experiencing disruption on the NI Water website.
+This includes a full postcode search facility.